Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 Now that we have fitted our model to the training set we can apply it to the unseen test set and then do some evaluation.
-Lets look at the Recall and overall Accuracy.
+Let's look at the Recall and overall Accuracy.

 ```python